-Funds provided from operations and bank borrowings have historically been the sources for meeting working capital requirements, financing capital expenditures, acquisitions and paying cash dividends, as well as funding the Company's recent stock repurchase program.
+Funds provided from operations and bank borrowings have historically been the sources for meeting working capital requirements, financing capital expenditures and acquisitions, and paying cash dividends.
 Management believes that funds from these sources will remain available and adequately serve the Company's liquidity needs.
 The Company has an unsecured revolving credit agreement with a syndicate of U.S. banks that provides a \$150 million line of credit expiring July 1, 2002.
 At the Company's option, the credit facility provides interest at the prime rate or IBOR+.35%.
-As of July 31, 2000, the total amount outstanding was approximately \$111 million, which was comprised of loans in the amount of \$40 million and standby letters of credit of \$71 million.
+As of July 31, 2001, the total amount outstanding was approximately \$50 million, which was comprised of loans in the amount of \$8 million and standby letters of credit of \$42 million.
 This agreement requires the Company to meet certain financial ratios, places some limitations on outside borrowing and prohibits declaring or paying cash dividends exceeding 50% of the Company's net income for any fiscal year.
-In addition, the Company has a loan agreement with a major U.S. bank with a balance of \$2.6 million at July 31, 2000.
+Because this agreement is scheduled to mature within the next twelve months, outstanding loans under this facility as of July 31, 2001 have been classified as short-term debt.
+The Company expects to enter into a replacement facility in an amount that is expected to meet its credit requirements prior to the maturity of the existing facility.
+In addition, the Company has a loan agreement with a major U.S. bank with a balance of \$1.8 million at July 31, 2001.
 This loan bears interest at a fixed rate of 6.78% with annual payments of principal, in varying amounts, and interest due each February 15 through 2003.
-The Company's effective interest rate for all long-term debt borrowings for the nine months ended July 31, 2000 was 7.74%.
+The Company's effective interest rate for all borrowings for the nine months ended July 31, 2001 was 6.87%.